 It is better to operate the suction valve for flow control as closing the discharge might put some load on the filter pump.
 During maintenance, you will use those as isolation valves to stop water from flowing.

-Every product has its pros and cons, and it is very common that different users have different experiences with the same product.
+Every product has its pros and cons, and it is very common that different users to have different experiences with the same product.
 This is why I choose a product carefully to ensure that most of the users had a good experience with it.

 My Penn Plax Cascade Canister Aquarium Filter Review article included major and minor details that a buyer should know before buying.
 I hope the review is useful for you, and it helps make your mind.
 The Penn Plax Cascade Canister Aquarium Filter is one of the best canister filters on a low budget, without compromising the quality.
 So I will happily recommend it.